©2001-2023 Community Bridges, All Rights Reserved

 Our compassionate staff build a warm, friendly, safe place for the Pajaro Valley community to access resources that offer stability and hope for the future.
 La Manzana Community Resources is part of the Community Bridges family of programs.
 (Para Español, desplácese hacia abajo y en el icono de Google seleccione “Spanish.”
 La información estara traducida a partir de allí.)

 We seek to meet the needs of families through bi-lingual, bi-cultural support on both a long and short-term basis.
-Our drop-in advocacy support aims to help our community access resources and set goals to address issues such as housing, employment, healthcare, disability, insurance, immigration, counseling, education, substance abuse recovery, domestic violence prevention, and child care.
+Our drop-in advocacy support aims to help our community access resources and set goals to address issues such as housing, employment, education, domestic violence prevention, childcare and more.

-We offer a variety of parent education classes and one-on-one sessions, including Triple P classes, that address a wide range of topics.
-Classes, workshops, seminars and individual sessions are available in both Spanish and English, with funding made available by First 5 Santa Cruz County.
+We offer a variety of parent education classes and one-on-one sessions, including classes that address a wide range of topics including preventing tantrums, traveling in the car, managing chores, the power of self-esteem, and more.
+Classes, workshops, seminars and individual sessions are available in both Spanish and English, funding for the program is made available by First 5 Santa Cruz County.

 “I worked in the field for 40 years, but I can’t work anymore.
 This food is very important to us.
 I use the fruits and the vegetables to cook for my wife, she’s diabetic.
 I also like to come here for help filling out forms.
 I can’t speak English or read, so it helps me a lot.”